ettige/next-intl-auth/Persian-README.md

 - [Learn Next.js](https://nextjs.org/learn)

 You can also contribute to the Next.js project by visiting the [Next.js GitHub repository](https://github.com/vercel/next.js/).
 Your feedback and contributions are always welcome!

+## Deploy on Vercel

+The easiest way to deploy your Next.js app is by using the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

+For more details on deploying your Next.js app, refer to the [Next.js deployment documentation](https://nextjs.org/docs/deployment).

+Feel free to customize and improve this README to suit your needs!